pytest-dev/pluggy/docs/index.rst

 as a set of ``pluggy`` plugins which are invoked in sequence according to a well defined set of protocols.

-It gives users the possibility to extend or modify the behaviour of a host program by installing a `plugin` for that program.
+It gives users the ability to extend or modify the behaviour of a ``host program`` by installing a ``plugin`` for that program.
 The plugin code will run as part of normal program execution, changing or enhancing certain aspects of it.

 In essence, ``pluggy`` enables function `hooking`_ so you can build "pluggable" systems.